 Saskatchewan’s wildlife is in jeopardy.
 Urban populations are booming.
 Agriculture is expanding.
-Unlike the Seib’s, many are draining wetlands to make room.
-Some areas of the province have now lost 90 per cent of wetland habitat.
-The effects are devastating for wildlife.
+As the province’s wetlands are drained to make room, habitat is disappearing.
+In some areas of the province, 90 per cent of wetland habitat is gone.

-The effects are also devastating entire communities.
-Extreme weather is happening more often.
-Record setting floods return sometimes year after year.
-Water quality in rivers and lakes is deteriorating.
+The effects are devastating for wildlife and people.
 The need for sustainable growth and conservation efforts has never been greater.

 Why Saskatchewan’s Wetlands are Threatened

 The Land of Living Skies is changing.
 Wetland loss across the province is estimated at 28 acres per day.
 As much as 90% of wetlands have been destroyed in parts of the Prairie Pothole Region.
 Much of the habitat that remains is damaged.

 How We’re Saving Wetlands in Saskatchewan

 We focus on securing the land and water that waterfowl need to survive.
-We partner with landowners to purchase land and protect habitat on their property.
-Through our Revolving Land Conservation Program, we have protected more than 1,290 acres in the province.
-Our restoration programs restore drained wetland basins and seed nesting cover for waterfowl.
+Our programs restore drained wetland basins and seed nesting cover for waterfowl.
 Once land is secured or restored, we manage the land through maintenance work, tendering of hay and working with long-term partners to steward the habitat.

-DUC partners with landowners, industry and other stakeholders to promote policies that protect wetlands and acknowledge the needs of the agricultural landscape.
-We’re working to build a sustainable future with all levels of government – one that will deal with the serious issue of wetland drainage, particularly on private land in southern Saskatchewan.
+DUC partners with landowners, industry and other stakeholders to promote policies that protect wetlands while acknowledging the needs of agricultural producers.
+We are working to build a sustainable future with all levels of government – one that will deal with the serious issue of wetland drainage, particularly on private land in southern Saskatchewan.